VisionKang/WaveTransGAN/README.md

-WaveTrans: Infrared and Visible Image Fusion Based on Swin Transformer-Empowered GAN Combined with Wavelet Transform
+WaveTransGAN: A Wavelet-Guided and Swin Transformer-Empowered GAN Model for Infrared and Visible Images Fusion